top of page

 Alexandra Over, DO

-Dr. Over is currently a PGY-3 emergency medicine resident at Staten Island University Hospital, where she has pioneered a clinical referral toolkit to address social determinants of health in the Emergency Department.
+Dr. Over completed her Emergency Medicine residency at Staten Island University Hospital, where she pioneered a clinical referral toolkit to address social determinants of health in the Emergency Department.
 She discovered her passion for solving healthcare challenges through her previous work in benchtop PCR research, and volunteering at the Lung Center of the Philippines’s National Tuberculosis Reference Laboratory.
-Dr. Over will be starting as the WHEM Division’s inaugural fellow in 2025.

 • email icon_edited